znuny/manual/source/annexes/backup/index.rst

 Backup Script Example
 *********************

 An example script is available to backup your system.
 We recommend this for small to mid-sized systems only.
+This script needs to be executed by the application user, typically znuny

 .. warning::